yasyf/shamer/README.md

 #Shamer

+Shamer is a simple micro-service with the goal of making it dead simple to gamify code coverage.
+Testing is a huge part of our culture at Localytics, and Shamer is the result of our efforts to encourage everyone to write the most thorough tests possible.

+Shamer allows you to generate coverage reports (we do this after every successful build), host them in a central location, and automatically comment on Pull Requests with a link to the hosted reports.
+The rest of that comment is where things get interesting.
+By allowing you to send coverage data to a single endpoint, Shamer keeps track of aggregate deltas on a per-user and per-commit basis, building a multi-repo leaderboard of each person's contributions over time.
+Every comment lets the owner of the PR know what their rank is on the leaderboard, and how their code is changing coverage project-wide.

-Shamer is a simple micro-service written in Python with the Flask web framework.
-The goal of this project is to selectively allow access to code coverage reports hosted on Amazon S3 by authenticating users via GitHub.
+Shamer's guts are an app written in Python with the Flask web framework.
+It selectively allows access to code coverage reports hosted on Amazon S3 by authenticating users via GitHub.
 A user is checked for membership in an organization, and push access to a repository before being allowed to continue on to the coverage reports in S3.
 This server can either act as a cached proxy for reports served from your bucket, or redirect to signed, expiring URLs that allow your bucket to serve the reports directly.

-Additionally, Shamer includes a customizable leaderboard that breaks down cumulative code coverage contribution by user and language, with a drill-down view that shows how each pull request impacted a user's total.
+Additionally, Shamer includes templates for a customizable leaderboard that breaks down cumulative code coverage contribution by user and language, with a drill-down view that shows how each pull request impacted a user's total.

 There is a single webhook which can take any arbitrary parameters and use them to construct a comment to be posted on a GitHub pull request.
-We use this to post a link to relevant code coverage reports on every PR.
+Your only external responsibility in setting up Shamer is to notify this hook whenever reports are generated, sending along some relevant metadata about the commit.

-The included deploy script, and features such as cache clearing, depend on this code being deployed to [Heroku](https://www.heroku.com/).
+The included deploy script depend on this code being deployed to [Heroku](https://www.heroku.com/).
 If you are deploying to AWS or any other cloud provider, you will probably need to alter the code.

 ##Deploy Instructions